 WHAT FRIENDS & FAMILY SAY

-Brian's Safehouse asks clients to pay $700 per month for room and board.
-The facility does not accept insurance of any kind.
+Brian's Safehouse asks clients to contribute $700 per month for room and board, along with a one-time education fee of $500.
+The facility does not accept insurance of any kind, according to its website.

 User ReviewsReview this Center